The Consumer Protection & Information Section assists consumers resolve disputes

 GCA (Gas Cost Adjustment): A mechanism that provides a

-dollar-for-dollar recovery of costs incurred by a local utility to
+dollar-for-dollar recovery of costs incurred by a natural gas

-purchase and deliver natural gas to its system.
-The GCA rate
+utility to purchase and deliver natural gas to its system.
+The

-enables the local utility to correct any over or under collections
+GCA rate enables the local utility to correct any over or under

 local telephone company in a geographic region.